ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/images.md

 * `<img-ui>`: corresponds to the Dropbox folder for static ui images
 * `<img-ji>`: corresponds to uploaded images on our server.

-Consult the elements for the full list of available properties.
+Consult the elements for the full list of available properties, or better yet - just use the Components everywhere and consult their `Args` interface

 ### Components